 Lo!
-Those who believe (in that which is revealed unto thee, Muḥammad), and those who are Jews, and Christians, and Sabaeans - whoever believeth in Allah and the Last Day and doeth right - surely their reward is with their Lord, and there shall no fear come upon them neither shall they grieve.94 powerfully and poetically against such contentions:
+Those who believe (in that which is revealed unto thee, Muḥammad), and those who are Jews, and Christians, and Sabaeans - whoever believeth in Allah and the Last Day and doeth right - surely their reward is with their Lord, and there shall no fear come upon them neither shall they grieve.

-'Most of the exegetes,' says Esack, 'exercise themselves to no avail to avoid the

-Muhammad's message is therefore a denial of the Qur'anic message.
-Ibn al-'Arabī exhorts
+'Most of the exegetes,' says Esack, 'exercise themselves to no avail to avoid the explicit meaning of these texts, i.e., that anyone who has faith in God and the Last Day and who acts in a righteous manner will attain salvation.'95 To contend, as many exegetes have done, that the messages of Moses or Jesus or any other prophet were superseded by Muḥammad's message is therefore a denial of the Qur'ānic message.
+Ibn al-'Arabī exhorts powerfully and poetically against such contentions:

-90 Reuven Firestone, Jihād: The Origin of Holy War in Islam (Oxford: Oxford University Press, 1999), 50.
+&lt;sup>90 Reuven Firestone, Jihād: The Origin of Holy War in Islam (Oxford: Oxford University Press, 1999), 50.
 On the subject of the supersession of verses, Firestone concludes: 'The fact is that the conflicting qur'ānic verses cannot prove an evolution of the concept or sanction for religiously authorized warring in Islam from a nonaggressive to a militant stance' (64).

-91 Pickthall translation: 'Nothing of our revelation (even a single verse) do we abrogate or cause be forgotten, but we bring (in place) one better or the like thereof.'
+$^{91}$ Pickthall translation: 'Nothing of our revelation (even a single verse) do we abrogate or cause be forgotten, but we bring (in place) one better or the like thereof.'

-92 Asad, p.
+&lt;sup>92 Asad, p.
 22-3, n.
 87. At p.
 23

-93 'It is not far-fetched to suggest that debates about Islam superseding Christianity and Judaism, despite the explicit absence of any reference to the issue in the Koran, must have entered Muslim circles through the ardent Christian debates about Christianity having superseded Judaism, especially since Christians claimed to be the legitimate heirs to the same Hebrew Bible that was the source of Jewish law' (Sachedina, 32).
-94 Pickthall translation.
+&lt;sup>93 'It is not far-fetched to suggest that debates about Islam superseding Christianity and Judaism, despite the explicit absence of any reference to the issue in the Koran, must have entered Muslim circles through the ardent Christian debates about Christianity having superseded Judaism, especially since Christians claimed to be the legitimate heirs to the same Hebrew Bible that was the source of Jewish law' (Sachedina, 32).

+Pickthall translation.